 Better Bridge Magazine is a bi-monthly fronted by seasoned bridge player and teacher Audrey Grant.
-A year-long subscription only runs you $29, so it’s more than worth it.
+A year-long subscription runs you only $47.25 CDN, so it’s more than worth it.

-Mr Bridge is a UK monthly magazine and you can subscribe to it at £49 for 12 issues, £79 for 24 or £109 for 36.
+Mr Bridge is a UK monthly magazine.
 There’s also a bridge shop and searchable archive of past issues.

 The Bridge Bulletin